Readify/MakingLegacyApplicationsAwesome/README.md

 * Get it into a maintainable state.
 * Extend it to allow the university to handle enrolments for multiple semesters.
 * Ship it before winter arrives (i.e. in two days, when the workshop concludes).
-* Understand how to make an aweful app awesome and keep it that way.
+* Understand how to make an awful app awesome and keep it that way.

 Before the workshop, your laptop should contain: